VanessaTsang888/hotel-data-dashboard/README.md

 - Navigate to the directory
 - Run `pip install -r requirements.txt` to install dependencies
 - Run
-  - `Landon_Hotel_Dashboard.py` # to run the file.
+  - `streamlit run Landon_Hotel_Dashboard.py` # to run the file.
 Browser will launch in the URL: http://localhost:8501/

 ### Dependencies